Regulation

 Scale your complaint handling team.
 For firms expecting complaint volumes in the thousands, existing complaint handling teams will not be sufficient.
 Recruit and train additional complaint handlers now.
 Do not wait until May 31 to discover that you cannot meet the eight-week deadline.
 Temporary staff, outsourced complaint handling, or a combination of both may be necessary.
 Whichever approach you choose, ensure that handlers are trained on the specific regulatory and legal issues relevant to motor finance commission complaints, not just generic complaint handling procedures.

 Update your complaint management system.
-Your systems must be able to track motor finance commission complaints as a distinct category, capture the data fields required for the new REP-CRIM consolidated complaints reporting (effective July 1, 2026), and generate the MI that your board and senior management will need to oversee the exercise.
+Your systems must be able to track motor finance commission complaints as a distinct category, capture the data fields required for the FCA complaints return under DISP 1 Annex 1R, and generate the MI that your board and senior management will need to oversee the exercise.
+The redress scheme confirmed in PS26/3 brings its own data and reporting expectations on top of this.
 If your current system cannot do this, upgrade or configure it now.

 Redress Framework and Provisioning